FARM BUSINESS PLANNING

 Enterprise planning:

 The enterprises generate the farm income so they require careful consideration.
 A single enterprise is unlikely to remain profitable indefinitely, so having more than one enterprise spreads enterprise risks such as market failure, disease or drought.
-When considering an additional enterprise, these points should be considered:
+When looking into additional enterprise these points should be considered:

-If you lack experience in managing different livestock enterprises or general farm activities, we would be happy to assist in the preparation of an annual 'Farm management plan'.
-It should include all critical decisions & timing.
+If you lack experience in managing different livestock enterprises or general farm activities, we can prepare an annual 'Farm management plan', that will include all critical management actions and their timing.

 Enterprise planning decisions can be complex.
-We have a wide range of experience and will assist where we can.
-We also have a range of trusted associates to refer you to.
+We have broad experience in this area and also have a range of trusted associates to refer you to.

 Feed planning: